jonmach/smart-prompts/learning/add-code-knowledge-and-teaching.md

 ---
 name: add_code_knowledge_and_teaching
 title: Add Code Knowledge and Teaching
 description: Enhanced teaching guidelines for junior developers.
 Provides comprehensive code explanations with the 'why' behind decisions, explores alternatives, discusses edge cases, and includes interactive pop quizzes for active learning.
+The prompt below can be added into the “User Rules” in your vibe coding environment (e.g. GHCP/ClaudeCode/Cursos) so that the IDE will include these learning rules into every new prompt.
 category: learning
 tags: ["teaching","learning","junior-developers","education","mentoring"]
 difficulty: beginner